-function getName(obj: Object) {
+function getName(obj: anyObject) {

 return obj instanceof NamedItem ? obj.name : "unknown";

 }

 '''

-the type of obj is narrowed to NamedItem in the first condtional expression, and the inferred type of the getName function is string. gername function is serving.
+the type of obj is narrowed to NamedItem in the first condtional expression, and the inferred type of the 'getName'getName function is string.

 5 Statements

 This chapter describes the static type checking TypeScript provides for JavaScript statements.
 TypeScript itself does not introduce any new statement constructs.